 Pursue your chosen interest or specialisation through an iterative practice-based research approach supported by seminars, workshops, informal meetings, our excellent film facilities and individual supervision.
 Our seminars and workshops provide a thorough grounding in practice-led research theory and methodology alongside a wider range of research in sound, music and the arts.

-During this intensive and challenging year (2 years part-time) our team will supervise and guide you through a constant cycle of creating, critiquing, self discovery and growth.
 Design and develop your own practice based research programme surrounded by an inspiring community of students from around the world who will act as mentors, peers, collaborators, audience and fellow travellers.

 Consider this a turning point, a moment to define or redefine the next chapter of your career whilst asking yourself this essential question: